slobentanzer/slobentanzer/README.md

 ### Hi there 👋

+I am a research software engineer working on open-source repositories for biomedical science.
+You can find some of my projects below.

+I am an advocate for open science and interested in molecular causality.
+My background is in neuropharmacology, but I have since then branched into software engineering, machine learning and statistics, and Large Language Models.
+If you're interested in what I do, or want to contribute, don't hesitate to reach out to me.
+My contact information can also be found on my [web page](https://slobentanzer.github.io).

 <!--
 **slobentanzer/slobentanzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.